Road Bond Application

 Roads and subdivisions maintained by Ela Township:

-Echo Lake Road; N.Lakewood Road; John Court, Gabriel Drive; Sacamano Court; Miller Road; Del Court; Indian Trail Road; Ivy Lane; Dartmouth Lane; Columbia Court; Woodbury Court; August Lane; Anna Court; Old McHenry Court; Hazelcrest Road; Rand Court; Plum Grove Road and Shirley Road, along with the subdivisions of Echo Lake, Forest Lake, Long Meadows Farm, Indian Meadows Hillside Estates, Abby Glenn, Lochanora and Valentine Manor.
+Echo Lake Road; N.Lakewood Road; John Court, Gabriel Drive; Sacamano Court; Miller Road; Del Court; Indian Trail Road; Ivy Lane; Dartmouth Lane; Columbia Court; Woodbury Court; August Lane; Anna Court; Old McHenry Court; Hazelcrest Road; Rand Court; Plum Grove Road and Shirley Road, along with the subdivisions of Echo Lake, Forest Lake, Long Meadows Farm, Indian Meadows, Hillside Estates, Abbey Glenn, Lochanora and Valentine Manor.
+Ela Township also plows township buildings and parking lots, Lake Zurich Fire Station 4 and the Village of Deer Park.

 Gilmer, Old McHenry and Fairfield roads are plowed by Lake County, while Midlothian Road, Route 12 (Rand Road) and Route 22 are the responsibility of the state.